a-legotin/InstagramAPI-Web/README.md

 [![Build Status](https://travis-ci.org/a-legotin/InstagramApi.svg?branch=master)](https://travis-ci.org/a-legotin/InstagramApi)

 ----
-## Cross-platmorm by design
+## Cross-platform by design
 Build with dotnet core.
-Can be executed on Mac, Linux, Windows.
+Can be used on Mac, Linux, Windows.

+## Easy to install
+Use library as dll, reference from nuget or clone source code.

 ## Easy to use
-Use builder to get Insta API instance:
+#### Use builder to get Insta API instance:
 ```c#
 var api = new InstaApiBuilder()
                 .UseLogger(new SomeLogger())